envomp/2019-Logical-Programming/pr15_investigation/investigation.rst

     def filter_list_by_gender(suspect_list, gender):
         """
-        Return list of suspects of given gender or whose gender is "undefined."
+        Return list of suspects of given gender or whose gender is "undefined".

         :param suspect_list: list of Suspect objects
         :param gender: string "Felmale" or "Male"